-Congress-JDS leaders to hold joint press meet today
+'United we stand, divided we fall', Congress-JDS leaders chant unity mantra

-Bengaluru, Mar 19: Congress-JDS coalition leaders will hold a joint press conference at The Ashoka Hotel on Tuesday to make major announcement regarding the Lok Sabha elections.
+Chief Minister HD Kumaraswamy said, "We'll campaign in all 28 constituencies together."

-Karnataka Chief Minister HD Kumaraswamy, Deputy CM Dr. G Parameshwara, CLP leader Siddaramaiah and KPCC chief Dinesh Gundurao will address thre media.
+Kumaraswamy slammed BJP over Manyata Tech Park ruckus caused on Monday during Rahul Gandhi's visit.
+He asked BJP Chief Amit Shah to restrain their party supporters from disrupting other party rallies.

-The joint pressmeet has been organised a day after AICC President Rahul Gandhi visited election rally in Gulbarga and interaction with entrepreneurs in Bengaluru.
+The joint pressmeet was organised a day after AICC President Rahul Gandhi visited election rally in Gulbarga and interaction with entrepreneurs in Bengaluru.

 Also read: Why Congress-JDS will help BJP in Karnataka?